gaslight/posts/2014-01-16-how-we-trello.md

 ## Labels

-We're using different colored labels to represent different things:
+Trello also provides labels and we're using different colors to represent different states:

 * Green: Ready to Pull
 * Blue: Expedite (should only be one story at a time with this color)